BogieBogard/rock-paper-scissors/README.md

 4. After completing these features, instead of working on the rest of the features described in the assignment, I decided to pivot to demonstrate my tech stack flexibility.
 I built a new page for the same game that uses Python code for some of its logic instead of JavaScript.
 In this new version, when a user chooses rock, paper, or scissors, the script makes a call to a Python service in my Google Cloud Platform account, which provides a response that is then consumed by the later jQuery code.
 There is a link to the Python page at the bottom of the `index.html` page.

+5. If I had more time then I would have liked to add the rest of the features listed in the assignment.
+Specifically, I would like to support two player mode--currently the game only support one player versus the computer.
+Additionally I would like to add a "save game" feature.

 ### Thank you for your time and consideration!